monperrus/katacoda-scenarios-2/CI/step4.md

 Run the test `npm run test`{{execute}}.

 This test sends a POST request to the endpoint `/api/todos`, including a body with a valid name.
+The name is valid if it:
+- Is 5-32 characters long
+- Is of type string
+- Includes only alphanumericals and blankspace
-Since the name is valid, we expect the `statusCode` to equal 201 and the return object having the properties `id` and `name`, where the `name` should have the same valid as sent in the request.
+This is validated in `policies/TodoPolicy.js`.
+Since the name is valid, we expect the `statusCode` to equal 201 and the return object having the properties `id` and `name`, where the `name` should have the same value as sent in the request.

-**Note:** We will introduce data model mocking in the next step of the tutorial.
+**Note:** For now, we interact directly with the data model, which means that we modify the data model while testing.
+As you might think, this is not sufficient!
+Later in the tutorial, we will mitigate this by mocking the data model.

 ##### Jest keywords